 Identify integration issues, such as payment gateways, SMTP servers, web services, external storage, etc., that could be affected by cloud migration.

 Find out if your application is compatible with the operating system offered by your cloud provider.

-Make sure that the chosen migration methods offer the possibility of rollbacks, so in case the process of application migration to cloud results in unexpected chaos in your data, you will be able to handle the situation.
+Make sure that the chosen migration methods offer the possibility of rollbacks so that you can handle the situation if the application migration to the cloud results in unexpected chaos in your data.

 Note that most cloud environments do not support applications that rely on multicast.